dlang/DIPs/DIPs/DIP1xxx-RC.md

 void foo(int a, string b = "", <int c = 0>) {}
 ```

 Named parameters may be combined into the same set of triangle brackets, or kept separate.
 It depends upon the stylistic choice or for the developer's convenience.
+The below example includes dropping of the curved brackets, ordering relative to other arguments and how they behave to non-named behavior.

 ```D
 struct TheWorld<string Name, Type> {